 Plus, if you discover that you could use help financing your wedding, we have suggestions for that, too.
-Congratulations and best wishes!

-This can literally mean at your own home, or that of a parent, friend, or other loved one, which will likely be one of the most affordable wedding venues around.
+This could be at your own home, or that of a parent, friend, or other loved one, which will likely be one of the most affordable wedding venues around.
 Benefits of this choice (besides the lack of rental fees) include the flexibility to have your ceremony on just about any day of the year, plus you have a ready-made shelter if the weather isn’t ideal.
 Want a pet-friendly ceremony?
 It doesn’t get any better than a home wedding for having your beloved dog be your ring bearer.

 City Hall Wedding

 If that’s the case, you could contact the relevant parks department and find out any details about fees and permits.
 How accessible is the location for guests?
 If it’s a small park in the center of town, it’s likely to be fairly accessible.
 If it’s deep in the heart of a national park system, you may need to decide how to make it practical for guests to find and attend.

 Other considerations for a park wedding include shelter in case of rain, having enough public restrooms (are they readily available or do you need to rent portable options?), and how comfortable you are getting married in an open space.

 You might also need to find out what the park’s policy is on receptions.
 Can you set up tables and have food brought in?
 Or are you imagining a picnic complete with champagne?
 Dream it up, brainstorm details, and get confirmation from park officials.

 One bride who got married in Glacier National Park wore her grandmother’s dress.
 In and of itself, that might not be unique — but the dress had been made out of the silk parachute her grandfather used in World War II!
 What unique touches can you bring to your own special park wedding?